kqwq/stock-programs-combined/README.md

 # stock-programs-combined

-Purpose: A web application that kets users download stock calls and puts from Yahoo Finance.
+Purpose: A web application that lets users download stock calls and puts from Yahoo Finance.

 ## Tech stack